parsiya/parsiya.net/content/post/2015/2015-01-06-tales-from-the-crypt-o-leaking-aes-keys.markdown

 {{< /codecaption >}}

 ## 2.3  Using ltrace to Find the Key
-Finally let’s run ltrace on the binary.
+Finally let's run ltrace on the binary.
 The ``i`` switch prints the value of instruction pointer at the time of library call (we will need it later).
 You can also trace syscalls using the ``S`` (capital S) switch.

 {{< codecaption lang="nasm" title="running ltrace" >}}
 $ ltrace -i ./sampleaes